tedhagos/tedhagos.github.com/_posts/2013-11-28-java-abstract-classes.md

 }
 {% endhighlight %}

 The behavior *performOperation* is where the logic variation happens.
 This is the method that needs to be polymorphic.
-It can be accomplished by sub-classing *Operation* and overrding this method on the sub classes so we can place the appropriate arithmetic action.
+It can be accomplished by sub-classing *Operation* and overriding this method on the sub classes so we can place the appropriate arithmetic action.
 The entire code is given in following listing

 {% highlight java %}
 abstract class Operation {